 All of these individuals spent many miserable years trying to get to the bottom of their problems.
-Yet in the end, each of them discovered what they actually had was gluten intolerance, or celiac disease.
+Yet in the end, each of them discovered what they actually were gluten intolerant, or had celiac disease.

-If you are experiencing any of the symptoms of gluten intolerance, it is important that you get tested and (hopefully) rule it out at once—because the longer gluten intolerance goes untreated, the more serious the damage to your intestines and your overall health.
+If you are experiencing any of the symptoms of gluten intolerance, it is important that you get tested and (hopefully) rule it out at once—because the longer gluten-intolerant patients are untreated, the more serious the damage to your intestines and your overall health.